urbanadventurer/katacoda-scenarios/new-scenario-template/step1.md

 # The JSON-RPC API

-A Bitcoin node is running and the JSON-RPC API is accessible.
+A Bitcoin node is running in a Docker container.

+Verify the container's presence.

+`docker ps`

+The container opens port 8332 on localhost to access the Bitcoin server's JSON-RPC API interface.

-The Docker contain is exposing the port on 127.0.0.1:8332.
+It is open on 127.0.0.1:8332.

-You can verify this byusing curl.
+You can verify this using curl.

 `curl http://127.0.0.1:8332`
 {{execute}}